About the UCC Parliamentary Internship Program

 How to Apply

-To apply for the internship please complete the application form at the top of this page.
+To apply for the internship please complete the application form below.
 Official academic transcripts should be provided and unofficial transcripts (date stamped) may be included in the application.

-UCC will hold a special webinar in mid-May with former interns to help answer questions from potential applicants.
+UCC will hold Internship Information Session taking place in mid-March, with former interns to help answer questions from potential applicants.
 To register and receive call information please email email@example.com.

 - Larysa Lubka-Lewyckyj and Volodymyr Palagniuk were selected as the UCC Parliamentary Interns for the 2018-19 parliamentary year, following an intensive review of applications from across Canada.
 Click here to read more from them.